hatamake/kokoto-httpd/docs/rest.md

 ### POST /user

-Creates new user, and process sign-in with the new user.
+Creates a new user, and process sign-in with the new user.

 #### Request